bajabob/libgdx-ktx-image-manipulation/README.md

 ## Image manipulation

 LibGDX, game engine written in Java.
+KTX, Kotlin DSL for LibDGX.

-First tutorial in the LibGDX series. https://libgdx.info/basic_image/
+First tutorial in the LibGDX series, adapted for Kotlin. https://libgdx.info/basic_image/

 ### How to Run